 The second equation for the non-ATX based motherboards assumes a T{PWRVLD} value of 0 ms because it is not defined in this context.
-Designers with non-ATX based motherboards should evaluate their own power supply design to obtain a value for T{PWRVID}.
+Designers with non-ATX based motherboards should evaluate their own power supply design to obtain a value for T{PWRVLD}.

 This section assumes that the FPGA power (V{CCINT}) is stable before or at the same time that PWR_OK is asserted.
 If this is not the case, additional time must be subtracted from the available time for FPGA configuration.

-Xilinx recommends to avoid designing add-in cards with staggered voltage regulators with long delays.
+RECOMMENDED: Avoid designing add-in cards with staggered voltage regulators with long delays.